brian-rose/cookbook-cookiecutter/README.md

 Then go ahead and add any notebooks, and make sure to update the `_toc.yml` file appropriately.

+Edit the `environment.yml` file to add any necessary packages that your notebooks need.

 To publish your new Cookbook on GitHub, there are a few steps:

 1. Initialize a new git repo in your new coobook directory and commit all the new files.